What to see in Jeddah

 To learn something about Jeddah's history, visit the Al-Tayibat City Museum for International Civilisation, which has more than 300 rooms filled with fascinating artefacts ranging from beautiful Islamic manuscripts to ancient pottery and furniture.

-Travellers wanting to see a different side of Jeddah can explore the abundant sealife in the Red Sea.
+Travellers wanting to see a different side of Jeddah can explore the abundant sea life in the Red Sea.
 Scuba diving in Jeddah is a popular activity, with several stunning coral reef systems and shipwrecks in the area.
+Above the surface is the incredible King Fah's Fountain that sprays seawater over 1,000 feet (312m) into the air.
+While the fountain is visible throughout the city, visitors can go to Al Andalus pier to get a closer look.

-Mecca is the holiest city in the Muslim world and is the direction towards which the world's Muslims pray five times…
+As the birthplace of Muhammad and the site of his first revelation of the Quran, Mecca is the holiest city in the Muslim world and is the direction towards which the world's Muslims pray…

 Become our Jeddah Travel Expert